 Django was first open-sourced in 2005, after running for several years in the high demand environment of a news organization.

-After nearly 12 years of growth, Django now not only runs news publishing companies like the Washington Post, but is also running all or part of major global enterprises like Pinterest, Instagram, Disqus, Bitbucket, EventBrite and Zapier.
+After more than a decace of growth, Django now not only runs news publishing companies like the Washington Post, but is also running all or part of major global enterprises like Pinterest, Instagram, Disqus, Bitbucket, EventBrite and Zapier.

 Django continues to grow in popularity.
-Djangosites lists over 5200 sites using Django, and that is only for sites that register with Djangosites.
+Djangosites lists thousands of sites using Django, and that is only for sites that register with Djangosites.

 Just about anything you are likely to want to do with Django has been done before.